 When it comes to looking for wax to use on curly hair, the challenge lies in finding formulations that define your ringlets without deflating them or imparting a crunch, crispy look that just screams “done.”

 In terms of end results, waxes and pomades are more pliant and malleable throughout the day, giving a more matte or velvety-looking finish.
-They also don’t make hair feel sticky, which is one of its main advantages.
+They also don’t make hair feel sticky, which is one of their main advantages.

 The best wax for curls is one that is more rubbery or tacky in texture rather than hard or pasty.
 Look for formulations that separate easily between your fingers, with a slight stickiness, but with an overall lightweight feel.

 For short curls, you can opt for hair wax instead of mousse to define your ringlets.
 To help keep your natural curls looking springy, lightly coat them with a smooth wax.
 This can help retain their bounce, without having them lose their flexible texture.

 If you really want to get some mileage out of your hard hair wax, it’s best to take a finger-swipe of the product and rub it between your palms so it warms up and effectively softens.
 Concentrating the product more on your fingertips, coil sections of curls around your fingers, coating them with the product as you do so.
 You can also scrunch the hair with your fingers, lightly packing on the product as you texturize your coif.